 What to Make with Honeycrisp Apples

-Honeycrisp apples are best used to make recipes that feature fresh, flavourful, juicy apples.
+Honeycrisp Apples are best used to make recipes that feature fresh, flavorful, juicy apples.
 Celebrate the crisp flesh rather than cooking them into mush.
 They have the added benefit of being slow to turn brown after being cut.
-Slice them up on a charcuterie board, add them to a fresh salad, or dip them in your favourite nut butter!
+Slice them up on a charcuterie board with some cheese, add them to a fresh fall salad, or dip them in your favourite nut butter!

 Honeycrisp Apple Recipes